AnthonyJRay/udemy_nodejs/Notes.md

 # Method Chaining: A method returns an object so we can keep calling more methods.
 Sometimes it returns a parent object (technically "cascading") and sometimes some other object.

 # Streams, Pipes, Buffers, etc. is the "NodeJS" way of thinking about data.
-This is how data is moved from one place to another.
+This is how data is moved from one place to another and processed.
+It helps Node be performant.
+It provides these methodologies for these reasons.

+# When working with Node you should be thinking, "Where can I use a stream?" because it minimizes the buffer size you're working with, therefore helping with how much memory your application is using and helping with the speed at which things seem to occur.

+# Asynchronous methods and Streams!

+# CHOOSING to NOT use a "Stream" or CHOOSING to use a "Synchronous" method, should be a deliberate and conscious decision for specific purposes.

+# First instincts should ALWAYS be "Streams" and "Asynchronous".